Educated (memoir)

-Educated (2018) is a memoir by the American author Tara Westover.
-Westover recounts overcoming her survivalist Mormon family in order to go to college, and emphasizes the importance of education in enlarging her world.
-She details her journey from her isolated life in the mountains of Idaho to completing a PhD program in history at Cambridge University.
-She started college at the age of 17 having had no formal education.
+Educated is a 2018 memoir by American author Tara Westover.
+Westover recounts overcoming her survivalist Mormon family in order to go to college and emphasizes the importance of education in enlarging her world.
+She details her journey from her isolated life in the rural mountains of Clifton, Idaho to completing a PhD program in history at the University of Cambridge in Cambridge, England.
+She started college at 17 having had no formal education.
 She explores her struggle to reconcile her desire to learn with the world she inhabited with her father.

-As of the September 13, 2020, issue of The New York Times, the book had spent 132 consecutive weeks on the Hardcover Non-Fiction Best Seller list.
+As of the September 13, 2020, The New York Times, reports that the book has spent 132 consecutive weeks on the Hardcover Non-Fiction Best Seller list.
 It won a 2019 Alex Award and was shortlisted for the Los Angeles Times Book Prize, PEN America's Jean Stein Book Award, and two awards from the National Book Critics Circle Award.